yuanbell/Single-cell-sequencing-of-subpallium/README.md

 # Introduction
-There are two main parts of analysis of this work, one is single cell sequencing, another is in situ sequenicng.
+There are two main parts of analysis of this work, one is single cell sequencing, another is in situ sequencing.

 # Single-cell sequencing
 Following several scripts for the different parts of the analysis of single cell sequencing.